Descriptor (chemistry): syn, anti

 If a bridged bicyclic system carries a substituent at the shortest bridge, the exo or endo descriptor can not be used for its assignment.
 Such isomers are classified by the syn/anti notation.
 If the substituent to be assigned points towards the ring with the highest number of segments it is syn configured (from Greek syn = together).
 Otherwise it is attributed with the anti descriptor (Greek anti = against).
 If both rings possess an equal number of segments the ring with the most significant substituent according to the CIP rules is chosen.

-The use of syn and anti to indicate the configuration of double bonds is nowadays obsolete, especially in case of aldoximes and aldehydes derived from hydrazones.
+The use of syn and anti to indicate the configuration of double bonds is nowadays obsolete, especially in case of aldoximes and hydrazones derived from aldehydes.
 Here, the compounds were designated as syn configured when the aldehyde H and the O (of the oxime) or the N (of the hydrazone) were cis aligned.
 These compounds are now described by the (E)/(Z) nomenclature.
 Aldoximes and hydrazones classified as syn are therefore by now described as (E) configurated.